In the console, you can enable collecting detailed per-query and database counter metrics

 Amazon KMS key – Specify your

 KMS key.
-Performance Insights encrypts all
+Database Insights encrypts all

 potentially sensitive data using your KMS key.
 Data is